sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 ### Deploy to App Service
 App Service supports both automated and manual deployment.
 #### Automated deployment
-Automated deployment or continuous integration, is a process used to push out new featured and bug fixes in a fast and repetitive patter with minimal impact on end users.
+Automated deployment or continuous integration, is a process used to push out new featured and bug fixes in a fast and repetitive pattern with minimal impact on end users.
 Azure supports automated deployment directly from several sources:
 - **Azure DevOps**: You can push your code to Azure DevOps, build your code inthe cloud, run the tests, generate a release from the code, and finally, push your cot to an Azure Web App.
 - **GitHub** Azure supports automated deployment directly from GitHub.
-When you connect your GitHub repository to Azure for automated deployments, any chacnes you push to your production branch on GitHub will be automatically deployed for you.
+When you connect your GitHub repository to Azure for automated deployments, any changes you push to your production branch on GitHub will be automatically deployed for you.
 - **Bitbucket**: With its similarities to Github, you can configure automated deployment with Bitbucket.
 #### Manual deployment
 - **Git**: App Service web apps feature a Git URL that you can add as a remote repository.
 Pushing to the remote repository will deploy your app.
 - **CLI**: ```az webapp up``` is a feature of the ```az``` command-line interface that packages your app and deploys it.
 Unlike other deployment methods, ```az webapp up``` can create a new App Service web app for you if you haven't already created one.
 - **Zip deploy**: User ```curl``` or a similar HTTP utility to send a ZIP of your applicaiton files to App Service.
-- **FTS/S**: Is a traditional way of pushing your code to many hosting environments, including App Service.
+- **FTP/S**: Is a traditional way of pushing your code to many hosting environments, including App Service.
 #### Use deployment slots
 Whenever possible, use deployment slots when deploying a new production build.
 When using a Standard App Service Plan tier or better, you can deploy your app to a staging environment and then swap your staging and production slots.
 The swap operation warms up the necessary worker instances to match your production scale, thus eliminating downtime.
 ### Explore authentication and authorization in App Service